ralvescosta/medium_go_circleci_and_sonarqube/README.md

 ## SonarCloud Job

-SonarCloud is a platform how offer the SonarQuebe as a service, SonarQuebe is a multi-language tool that analyzes our code base in search of bugs, vulnerabilities, code smells and returns quality indicators.
+SonarCloud is a platform how offer the SonarQube as a service, SonarQube is a multi-language tool that analyzes our code base in search of bugs, vulnerabilities, code smells and returns quality indicators.
 To integrate CircleCI with the SonarCloud platform we going to use a powerful tool in CircleCI called Orbs, you can found more about [Orbs here](https://circleci.com/orbs/?utm_source=google&utm_medium=sem&utm_campaign=sem-google-dg--latam-en-brandAuth-maxConv-auth-brand&utm_term=g_e-circleci%20orbs_c__commandsSU_20200730&utm_content=sem-google-dg--latam-en-brandAuth-maxConv-auth-brand_keyword-text_eta-circleCIOrbs_mixed-&gclid=CjwKCAjwoduRBhA4EiwACL5RP5bwGA_CGCL_q0FQfMWfvXT6KPnXgCjSWlIOOixwC_3XoQCgTdX9rhoCb4kQAvD_BwE).
 To use orbs you need to allowed your organization to used it.
 Go to Organization Settings > Security and allowed orbs.

 First of all we need to create and account in SonarCloud and before we need to add our public repository to be analyzed by sonar.